SoMa-Project/tub_feasibility_check/README.md

 In the following, initial pregrasp goal pose is referred to as initial frame.
 The sampled frame origin is sampled in the plane defined by the X and Y axes of the initial frame.
 It is sampled uniformly from a circle lying in that plane around the goal frame position with a certain radius.
 The sampled frame orientation is rotated such that the X axis of the frame points towards the origin of the initial frame.

 Check the [jupyter notebook](notebooks/surface-grasp-manifold.ipynb) for visualizations and example code.
+The following [video](https://drive.google.com/open?id=1rifkSblYNoxWirS3yiKDp53Ti947qAfm) demonstrates how the new combined call works.

 ## Installation:
 ### Requirements